petalofzion/NOC/docs/NOC LESSWRONG.md

 #### Lemma E: Conditional DI-DPI (The Mechanism)

-**The Claim:** Under NCC, garbling or ablating a partner *cannot increase* an agent’s own Directed Information.
+**The Claim:** Under NCC, garbling or ablating a partner *cannot increase* an agent's own Directed Information.

 **The Mechanism:** The Data Processing Inequality (DPI) states that post-processing cannot increase information.
 While DPI does not hold for DI generally, it *does* hold conditionally under the NCC structure.
-We use Massey’s causal decomposition of DI:
+We use Massey's causal decomposition of DI:
 $$I(A^{1:T} \to S^{1:T}) = \sum_{t=1}^T I(A^{1:t}; S_t \mid S^{<t})$$ Under NCC, removing a partner is mathematically equivalent to applying a garbling operation to the causal pathway that carries the primary agent's influence.
 By the DPI applied per step, this reduces the information throughput.

 If the kernels admit Strong DPI (SDPI) contractions (Dobrushin coefficients $< 1$), the inequality is strict.